 Understanding Nursing and Healthcare Research

-The 12 chapters here cover the key topics in the nursing and healthcare research process, including data collection, data analysis, and quantitative and qualitative approaches.
+The 12 chapters cover key topics in the nursing and healthcare research process, including data collection, data analysis, and quantitative and qualitative approaches.

-The authors state that the book is intended as an introductory text to facilitate understanding of research, to foster research awareness and develop the skills to read and understand research.
-Yet the theoretical concepts in chapter one would suggest otherwise to students who have a limited understanding or experience of research.
+The book is intended as an introductory text to facilitate understanding of research, yet the theoretical concepts in chapter 1 would suggest otherwise to students who have a limited understanding or experience of research.

-By contrast, the chapters that address searching and reviewing the literature, ethical and legal issues, and rigour in research are more appropriately pitched at an introductory level and provide valuable insights for novices to research.
+By contrast, the chapters that address searching and reviewing the literature, ethical and legal issues, and rigour in research, are more appropriately pitched at an introductory level.

-With the number of established introductory texts on the market, it is unclear to which niche group this book will appeal.
+With the number of introductory texts out there, it is unclear to which group this book will appeal.

 Reviewed by Kathleen Duffy, senior nurse practice educator, NHS Lanarkshire